AnoukSmet/Dog-Health-Tracker/README.md

 I have made the decision to allow multiple logs per day as some users would like to create a log in the morning and one in the evening for example.
 This can depend on the user wanting to add a log twice per day as he/she feeds the dog twice per day etc.
 For the activity I have not added any metrics etc because it can vary a lot depending on the user and the dog (example: playing with a stick can also be seen as activity for some users)
-For the weigth I have inlucded metrics (kg, grams, pounds and ounces) which are the most important weight metrics being used.
+For the weight I have inlucded metrics (kg, grams, pounds and ounces) which are the most important weight metrics being used.
 For the food I have included the same metrics.
 For other notes the user can choose what to fill in like comments on the behaviour of the dog, medication, vet's appointment etc.
 Also here I added a cancel button in case the user wants to go back to the dashboard without submitting the log.